“Food for Thought” Speaker Series

 Among new and old friends of all ages, guests engaged in a scintillating discussion with Ann Patty about her recent book, Living with a Dead Language.
 Ann is a celebrated memoirist and editor of books ranging from Flowers in the Attic to Life of Pi.
 She shared her inspiring account of how she found renewed purpose later in life by learning something new and exceptionally challenging.
 While she specifically addressed her exploration of the richness and relevance of the Latin language and literature, she also engaged listeners in a more general discussion about language, learning and life.

-Ann'a book was received with great acclaim this past summer.
+Ann'a book has received great acclaim.
 See the rave reviews from the New Yorker, the New York Public Library blog and a particularly relevant article from the Washington Post entitiled "Finding Meaning Late in Life Without Eat, Pray, Love", among others, on her website: http://www.annpatty.com/author/

 Delicious Roman cuisine was served complimented by a fine wine selected by sommelier Eleanor Shannon, writer of the blog Uncorked in Italy.